Continuing the company despite insolvency

 If the restructuring plan is not accepted within these 90 days or if it does not correspond to the interests of the creditors, the company will be closed and liquidated.

-The management continues to manage the company with all its powers and bears the entrepreneurial responsibility.
+The management continues to manage the company with all its powers and bears entrepreneurial responsibility.
 During the process, concepts and plans for restructuring are developed in order to make the company competitive again and thus fit for the future.
 The protective shield procedure serves to prepare for restructuring through an insolvency plan combined with the continuation of operations under self-administration.

 If a company has opted for the protective shield procedure as a restructuring instrument, a certificate from a neutral expert ( so-called certificate according to Section 270d InsO ) must be submitted in order to be able to submit the application for it.